hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 }
 ```

-This is the active release pointer.
+This small file is the active release pointer.

 When application code loads the current prompt, it is not asking, "What is in
 the drafts directory today?"
 It is asking, "Which release is currently active?"